luiscastilho/dungeoneering/docs/index.md

 ## Known Issues

-- Dialog windows appear behind the full-screen application, forcing users to switch between open windows to find the dialog that was just opened.
+- Dialog windows may appear behind the full-screen application, forcing users to switch between open windows to find the dialog that was just opened.

 - Video and audio playback can be glitchy depending on the format/codec/framerate of the video being used.
 If you are having trouble with some of your video maps, try reencoding them to 1080p30.
 In Windows it's quite easy: use [HandBrake](https://handbrake.fr/){:target="_blank"} and in the Preset field choose General > Fast 1080p30.
 Create an issue please if it doesn't work even after reencoding.